Classes are FREE — for now

 Coming Up · Next Class

-Bring your laptop if you have one — working on your own device is the best way to learn.
-But if you don't have one, no problem at all.
+Bring your laptop if you have one — working on your own device makes it hands-on.
+No laptop needed to attend.

 Doors open at 5:45 PM · Class begins at 6:00 PM sharp